futpix/caravans-in-australia/content/review/1087-Seascape-Caravans-Trailrunner.md

   ogtitle: "Should I buy Trailrunner by Seascape Caravans?"
   ogdescription: "The Seascape Caravans Trailrunner is classed as Unknown Type, and sleeps 2 people.
 It is Australian made and comes in at Many sizes.
 It generally has Separate shower & toilet."
 categories: ["Seascape Caravans"]
-tags: ["Sleeps 2", "Many sizes", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 2", "Many sizes", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: ""
 bodyLength: "Various layouts & lengths"
 totalHeight: ""